 - Sensitivity to food additives.
 For example, sulfites used to preserve dried fruit, canned goods and wine can trigger asthma attacks in people who are sensitive to food additives.

 If you have a reaction after eating a particular food, see your doctor to determine whether you have a food intolerance or a food allergy.

 If you have a food allergy, you may be at risk of a life-threatening allergic reaction (anaphylaxis) — even if past reactions have been mild.
 Learn how to recognize a severe allergic reaction and know what to do if one occurs.
-You may need to carry an emergency epinephrine shot (EpiPen, Twinject) for emergency self-treatment.
+You may need to carry an emergency epinephrine shot (Adrenaclick, Auvi-Q, EpiPen) for emergency self-treatment.

 If you have a food intolerance, your doctor may recommend steps to aid digestion of certain foods or to treat the underlying condition causing your reaction.